Spider Identifier

 What spider identifier still gets wrong

-- Low-light spider photos can hide leg bands, eye patterns, and abdomen markings.
-A dark image may produce a broad family match instead of a confident species name.
+- Low-light or unclear spider photos can hide leg bands, eye patterns, and abdomen markings, so the app may return a broad family match instead of a confident species name.

 - Rare species and regional look-alikes can confuse any photo identifier.
 A local museum, university extension office, or pest expert may be needed for confirmation.